-The preferred solution involved constructing a new bridge wide enough for 2-way traffic movements and approx. 80m upstream of the River Inagh Special Area of Conservation (SAC).
+The preferred solution involved constructing a new bridge wide enough for two-way traffic movements and approx. 80m upstream of the River Inagh Special Area of Conservation (SAC).

-It also involved reducing the protected 7-arch masonry bridge, Michael Conway Bridge, to one-way traffic to allow widening of the existing footpath to the south and provision of a footpath to the north.
+It also involved reducing the protected seven-arch masonry bridge, Michael Conway Bridge, to one-way traffic to allow widening of the existing footpath to the south and provision of a footpath to the north.

 - Reconfiguration of existing junctions and priorities to allow the main flow of traffic across the new bridge